 In tropical and subtropical climates intense weathering of ultramafic rocks may cause significant cobalt and nickel enrichment in surficial residual deposits known as laterites.
 Cobalt dispersed in silicates and sulphides within the host rock is remobilised and deposited in weathered layers as hydroxides and oxides near the surface and as silicate at deeper levels.
 These deposits are generally about 20 metres thick and mid-Tertiary to recent in age.
 They are principally worked for nickel with cobalt as a by-product.
 The cobalt is contained within limonite and goethite as well as erythrite and asbolite.
 At deeper levels, weathering of ultramafic rocks is less intense and the nickeliferous mineral garnierite is formed.

-Manganese Nodules and Cobalt-rich Crusts
+Manganese Nodules and Cobalt rich Crusts

 On sediment-starved deep ocean floors, generally 4 to 5.5 kilometres deep, concretions rich in manganese, cobalt and nickel can form around small fragments of debris and organic material.
 The nodules concentrate minerals from siliceous oozes and from the water column.
 Their occurrence in proximity to mid-ocean ridges suggests a volcanogenic source for mineral enrichment.
 They may occur as densely packed sheets covering areas of hundreds of square kilometres with cobalt grades in the range of 1 to 2.5 per cent.
 However, their extraction poses significant environmental challenges and regulatory considerations, as deep-sea ecosystems are fragile and poorly understood.

 Cobalt resources by mine producing country and main deposit type, 2020